LivingUpp

 High-Stress Professions

-As you might imagine, overfunctioning is common in stressful professions that are heavily regulated and routinely have short deadlines.
+Overfunctioning is quite common in stressful professions that are heavily regulated and routinely have short deadlines.
 Teachers, lawyers, researchers, and medical professionals are notorious for working long hours and being available around the clock.

 Students & Parents